Using your Blue Badge

 If you get a parking ticket even though you’ve displayed your badge properly, you can appeal it.

-If your badge has expired, has been damaged, or is lost or stolen, you should contact the local authority to tell them and ask for a replacement.
+If your badge has expired, has been damaged, or is lost or stolen, you should contact the local council to tell them and ask for a replacement.

 When someone else can use your badge